rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 ------------

 ###2014-05-05##
+* ___Stop working for today___.
+Just scared the HELL out of myself. (thought I lost all of the work i did today. nothing before today, but all of today wasted would have SUCKED!!!)
+There's no problem.
+But the database NEEDS TO BE BACKED UP WITH EVERY COMMIT! they are state related, and overlaps are not good!
+This is HIGHLY IMPORTANT for the future security, up-time and reliabilty of service.
 * In the mix of fixing the add-to-cart issue, i ran into a bug with the images.
 For it to work the way we want, we will need 4 images per product. http://dev.rattanoutdoorfurniture.com/products/loungers/brighton-sling-chaise-lounger-beta has the corrected images (but no coushoin colors, so you can't purchase it. the last note.)
 * Fixed a partial issue...
 Related to the color and quantity selection.
 This also made me aware that if there is no color to be offered, Magento thinks the item is not for sale.
 How should we handle that?
 * I was able to get internet on my laptop thru my phone.
 Got last weeks code updates and resources updates as well.
 Beginning working on the bug.